-Leininger et. al. describe giving 16-year-old only partial access to voting as "temporary disenfranchisement."
-This happens when a 16-year-old voter is allowed to only vote in certain elections (e.g. school board but not state senator or state senator and local officers but not the president) but is denied the right to vote in other elections.
+Leininger et. al. describe giving 16-year-olds only partial access to voting as "temporary disenfranchisement."
+This happens when a 16-year-old voter is allowed to vote only in certain elections (e.g. school board) but is denied the right to vote in other elections (e.g. state senator or president).
 Using Germany as a case study, these researchers warned that it could lead to increased and lingering frustration with democracy.
 Youth activists argue the opposite stating that lowering the voting age will increase political engagement and give their concerns greater legitimacy.